 Messrs.
-Donald T. Cowles, John D. Gottwald and Thomas G. Slater, Jr., are current directors standing for reelection.
-We did not use any third party search firms to assist in identifying potential director candidates during 2006.
+Norman A. Scher and R. Gregory Williams are current directors standing for re-election.
+Mr. George A. Newbill was recommended for nomination by the Chief Executive Officer.
+We did not use any third-party search firms to assist in identifying potential director candidates during 2007.